yash-vyas97/yash-vyas97.github.io/README.md

 ## Requirements and necessities
 Below are the some of the things you would require before proceeding:
    1. A resume that is in Markdown format.
    2. Jekyll alkready installed on your system.
+Incase you have difficulty with this.
    3. A Github account.

 > In Modern Technical Writing, Etter emphasizes on using Markdown and AsciiDoc, which are Lightweight Markup Languages.
 This is because they are fairly easy to learn for beginners and are user friendly since they can be read in their raw format too.

-I have included links that will guide you with learning Markdown, Github, and a Jekyll installation primer in the [Additional resources](#Additional-resources) section.
+Incase you have any difficulty in meeting the requirements, I have included links that will guide you with learning Markdown, Github, and a Jekyll installation primer in the [Additional resources](#Additional-resources) section.

 ## Instructions
 ### 1) Searching for (the static) theme of your website.